mellanox-openstack/mellanox-quantum-plugin/README.md

         |  +-----------+      +----------+  |     |  +----------+       +----------+  |
         +-----------------------------------+     +-----------------------------------+

-• Openstack Mellanox Quantum Plugin implements the Quantum v2.0 API.
-• Mellanox Quantum Plugin processes the Quantum API calls and manages network segmentation ID allocation.
+ï¿½ Openstack Mellanox Quantum Plugin implements the Quantum v2.0 API. ï¿½ Mellanox Quantum Plugin processes the Quantum API calls and manages
-• The plugin uses Databsase to store configuration and allocation mapping.
-• The plugin maintains compatibility to Linux Bridge Plugin support DHCP and L3 Agents by running L2 Linux Bridge Agent on Network Node.
-• Mellanox Openstack Quantum Agent (L2 Agent) should run on each compute node.
-• Agent should apply VIF connectivity based on mapping between a VIF (VM vNIC) and Embedded Switch port.
+    network segmentation ID allocation. ï¿½ The plugin uses Databsase to store configuration and allocation mapping. ï¿½ The plugin maintains compatibility to Linux Bridge Plugin support DHCP and L3 Agents by running L2 Linux Bridge Agent on Network Node. ï¿½ Mellanox Openstack Quantum Agent (L2 Agent) should run on each compute node. ï¿½ Agent should apply VIF connectivity based on mapping between a VIF (VM vNIC) and Embedded Switch port.

 1.2 Mellanox nova VIF Driver